clipmagic/PayWhirlAPI/README.md

 ```

 ## Important
 At the time of creating this module, API access to PayWhirl is limited to paid PayWhirl accounts!
 Should you get the message "*Invalid Authorization.
 Your account does not have access to the PayWhirl API.*" you're probably on the free PayWhirl plan.
-You'll need to upgrade or complain bitterly to PayWhirl management.
+You'll need to upgrade or ask PayWhirl management.